 Similarities & Differences

-Aside from all that, let’s take a look at some things to consider before you purchase a set of monitors..
+Before we give a final verdict, let’s take a look at some things to consider before you purchase a set of monitors…

 Things to Consider

 Generally speaking, the smaller your room is, the smaller your monitor should be.